Portland Works Second issue share offer - now closed

 "I've read your business plan - and I like it" Hugh Facey MBE, Chairman, Gripple Limited, and Portland Works supporter.

-Our aim is to renovate and manage the building as a social enterprise (see Our Vision).
+Now we own the Works our aim is to renovate and manage the building as a social enterprise (see Our Vision).
 Our fundraising so far has covered the purchase, in full.
 We are now raising an additional £100,000 this year to cover urgent repair work.

 If you wish to buy shares you should read the Share Offer document.
 Then download and print the application form, complete it and post it to us with your cheque.
 The address is on the form.
 We are also required by the FSA to offer you the Rules of the Society.
 The Business Plan is also worth reading!